Schmallenberg: Culture

-Starting from Schmallenberg central town, trips to the Nordenau Rappelstein castle ruin with great views, the Grafschaft Abbey or to the nearby Kneipp health resort of Bad Fredeburg are always worth to do.
+Starting from Schmallenberg central town, visitors can go on a trip to the Nordenau Rappelstein castle ruin with great views, to the Grafschaft Abbey or to the nearby Kneipp health resort of Bad Fredeburg.
 There are some local museums like the Slate Mining and Home Region Museum in Holthausen, the Hesse Cutlery Factory in Fleckenberg, the Monastery Museum in Grafschaft or the Jurisdiction Museum in Bad Fredeburg.

 Annual events in many places in town are the marksmen's festivals (Schützenfeste) lasting two to four days between April and August.
 They celebrate the local traditions including parades, traditional music and dance in a local hall or tent and a shooting of a wooden bird.
 There are 20 marksmen's clubs (Schützenvereine) in town and each has its own Schützenfest.
 The biggest club is the Schmallenberg Marksmen's Society of 1820 (Schützengesellschaft Schmallenberg 1820).
 The oldest Schützenverein in the modern Town of Schmallenberg is the Wormbach St. Judoc Marksmen's Fraternity (St.-Jodokus-Schützenbruderschaft Wormbach).
 It was founded in 1525.

 Schmallenberg's town festival is the Schmallenberger Woche (“the Schmallenberg week”) and is being held every two years from a Wednesday to a Sunday in August.
 This event is celebrated in central Schmallenberg's old town and turns the Marksmen's Square park facility (Parkanlage Schützenplatz) and the Weststraße and Oststraße into a pedestrian area with music, entertainment and several stalls providing food, drinks, other commercial goods and information.
 Citizens from many of Schmallenberg's places, the twin towns and several associations take part in the festival.

 On each Second Sunday of Advent and Friday and Saturday before there is a Christmas market around the central town's Catholic church.
 Further Christmas markets can be found on different dates in other places of the town.